ga-curriculum/quick-refresher-to-ml-v3.0/ai-project-design/README.md

 **Consider:**

-*   Model complexity relative to available data and constraints.
+*   Alignment between the business problem and AI solution type (prediction, classification, generation).
 *   Model complexity relative to available data and constraints.
 *   Infrastructure, integration, and compute requirements.
 *   Availability of domain expertise and technical expertise.